What will replace Russia’s Wagner mercenary army?

 ‘Nothing quite like it’

-What made Wagner stand out was the business acumen and nefarious charisma of Prigozhin, whose out-of-the-box thinking, obscene, megalomaniac diatribes, and insubordination were unprecedented in President Vladimir Putin’s Russia – and would make many James Bond movies’ villains pale in comparison.
+What made Wagner stand out was the business acumen and nefarious charisma of Prigozhin, whose out-of-the-box thinking, obscene, megalomaniac diatribes and insubordination were unprecedented in President Vladimir Putin’s Russia – and would make many James Bond movie villains pale in comparison.

-The 62-year-old ex-convict – once known as “Putin’s chef” and blacklisted in the West – put together a business empire that traded in Syrian hydrocarbons, African diamonds, gold, timber and raw materials.
+The 62-year-old ex-convict – once known as “Putin’s chef” and blacklisted in the West – put together a business empire that traded in Syrian hydrocarbons, African diamonds, gold, timbre and raw materials.

-He inked lucrative security deals with sub-Saharan autocrats, ran catering businesses and hotels in Russia, and launched a troll farm that meddled in elections from Madagascar to the United States and spawned media outlets and Telegram channels.
+He inked lucrative security deals with sub-Saharan autocrats, ran catering businesses and hotels in Russia and launched a troll farm that meddled in elections from Madagascar to the United States, spawning media outlets and Telegram channels.

 Wagner was just the most visible jewel in his crown.